remishn/regex/gist-template.md

 Element 3: Suffix

 this element checks the suffix fo the email address.
-Think ".com"/".edu".
 It may contain only letters, and they must be between 2 and 6 characters long.
 ### Anchors
 Anchors assert that the engine's current position in the string matches a well-determined location: for instance, the beginning of the string, or the end of a line.